LasseStiefel/Anchor-Winch-Remote/README.md

-# Ancher Winch Remote Control
+# Anchor winch remote control
 Small Note: This is my first Public projct on GitHub so some things might be a bit messy 🙃

 ## Project Outline